-Jezebel may have been a local leader of the Nicolaitans (2:14-15).
-Jesus gave her “time to repent” (2:21).
-He brought her to the point of sickness and death (2:22-23).
-Jezebel is the name of the infamous wife of King Ahab (1 Kings 16:28-19:3; 2 Kings 9:22-37).
+Jezebel may have been a local leader of the Nicolaitans (Re 2:14-15).
+Jesus gave her “time to repent” (Re 2:21).
+He brought her to the point of sickness and death (Re 2:22-23).
+Jezebel is the name of King Ahab’s infamous wife (1 Kings 16:28-19:3; 2 Kings 9:22-37).
 She introduced harlotry to Israel.
 John uses her persona as a warning to the church against compromise with paganism.

 which I also hate

 We do not often think of Jesus as hating someone.
 This is because we characterize Him as a glorified wimp.
 Obviously, Jesus is neither prissy nor weak.
 Jesus hates that which hurts.
 If we love people, then we appreciate principles that help people.
 If we love passionately, then we must hate passionately the principles that hurt people.
 We must distinguish between hating a concept and hating a person.
 The concept of the Nicolaitans was unrestrained indulgence.
 Jesus hates unrestrained indulgence because He knows that it will hurt people.

 Our society does not hesitate to lower its standards.
 It does not hesitate to indulge in unvarnished sin.
 Society has no sense of shame or rebuke of such sin.
 Christians move in this society.
 If we buy into the values of our society, we compromise Christ and Christianity.
 Christians must differentiate themselves from this society and its values.